GitUser8888/GA-Project-1/README.md

 The recommended next steps include:

+1. Analyse rainfall variations within each district of Singapore to prioritise efforts on districts that have higher rainfall in the case of limited budget and resources
-1. Build a model to predict the future amount of rainfall and length of extreme wet and dry periods, taking into account the extreme weather variations
+2. Build a model to predict the future amount of rainfall and length of extreme wet and dry periods, taking into account the extreme weather variations
-2. Review existing drainage system and identify gaps in future-proofing flood and stormwater management measures
+3. Review existing drainage system and identify gaps in future-proofing flood and stormwater management measures
-3. Review existing urban plans, especially for older estates, to determine and plug gaps in flood preparedness, as well as on-site mitigation measures such as detention tanks, green roofs, rain gardens or retention ponds
+4. Review existing urban plans, especially for older estates, to determine and plug gaps in flood preparedness, as well as on-site mitigation measures such as detention tanks, green roofs, rain gardens or retention ponds